 Ghost FR AMR Series

 Each of the three bikes has the same Enduro geometry which will allow you to smash those timed downhills and recover your strength on the uphills due to a good range of 1×12 gears.
-The cheapest model has a 1×11 gear combination, which is still pretty good for most cycling enthusiasts.
+Even the cheapest model has a 1×12 gear combination, which is ideal for most trail situations.

 The whole FR AMR series has 27.5” tires of different widths, which have proven as the best choice for enduro rides, so the bikes generally feel very stable and offer a big confidence boost when cornering.